pellucida/cleansh/README.md

 and set some mandatory variables before execve(2)ing the shell.
 </p>
 <p>
-An arguments passed to cleansh are passed onto the new shell.
+Any arguments passed to cleansh are passed onto the new shell.
 </p>
 <h2>Examples</h2>
 <pre>